Mahidol University International College: Admissions

 Students have to pass entrance examinations and an interview in order to get into the college.
 There is an English examination that utilises TOEFL ITP exam questions for four sections - Grammar, Writing, Reading and Listening, with an "Essay Writing" examination in order to evaluate students' academic writing skills.
 As in 2021, MUIC has 2 tracks for students to apply to MUIC: "Regular Track" for students who do not have any test scores (English and/or Mathematics) or already have the scores, but it does not meet their criteria and "Fast Track" for those who have obtained at least 6.0 on both overall and writing for IELTS Academic, 69 overall and 22 for writing section of TOEFL iBT or Pearson PTE (Academic) with overall and writing scored 50.
 For Mathematics scores, prospective students can choose either SAT or ACT required only math scores (e.g. SAT Math at least 600 for BBA majors).
-Please visit MUIC admissions for more updated information.

-Partner Universities

-MUIC is currently partnered with over 70 countries to allow admission for international students to study at the university.
-In the United States, for example, it is partnered with 20 universities, including The University of North Carolina at Chapel Hill, The College of New Jersey (TCNJ), University of Wisconsin–Madison, University of Hawaii at Manoa, Kansas State University, University of North Texas, University of Arizona, Marquette University, Washington State University (WSU Pullman), San Francisco State University and California State University, Long Beach.
-In the UK, MUIC has University of Sussex, University of Bristol, University of Birmingham, Aberystwyth University and many more as its partner universities.
-MUIC has other partner universities in Europe (Austria, Denmark, Finland, France, Germany, Hungary, Poland, Spain, Switzerland and The Netherlands), Asia (Brunei, Cambodia, China, Hong Kong, Indonesia, Japan, South Korea, Malaysia, The Philippines, Singapore and Taiwan), Canada, Mexico, Peru, Australia and New Zealand.
-For more information about partner universities, visit MUIC partner universities.
-Currently, MUIC accepts three types of inbound students; full-time, exchange, and visiting.